What To Do When Your Web Developer Is Unresponsive (January 2020)

 At that point, it’s time for some ground rules.

-You should provide a clear set of expectations for response time and turnaround time on specific types of tasks and make sure that they’re mutually understood.
+You should provide a clear set of expectations for response time and turnaround time on specific types of tasks and make sure that they’re mutually understood and agreed upon.

 If the web developer cannot meet your expectations or fails to meet them again, you need to be prepared to walk away.